 To begin this weekend’s leisure, with a stomach full of carnitas and al pastor street tacos, it’s time for a post lunch, pre-siesta cervaza.
 And what, pray tell, is on the beer menu today?
 It’s Real Ale Brewing Company’s Full Moon Rye Pale Ale.

 As I tip the bottle over into a pint glass, a cloudy, honey colored ale with loads of active carbon dioxide pours out, and forms a pretty, fluffy, and thin off-white head.

 The aroma is slightly sweet and malt forward with hints of a warm, orange citrus mingled in the mix.

-On the front end, there is a nice medium malt body, with the sweetness tempered by generic spice notes provided by the rye malt.
-Following the balanced malt body, a slight, non-specific citrus-flavored bitterness adds additional depth to an already nuanced beverage.
+On the front end, there is a nice medium malt body that the sweetness is tempered by generic spice notes provided by the rye malt.
+Following the balanced malt body, a slight, non-specific citrus flavored bitterness adds additional depth to an already nuanced beverage.